Orange-OpenSource/Orange-Boosted-Bootstrap/site/content/docs/0.1/getting-started/browsers-devices.md

 ---
 layout: docs
 title: Browsers and devices
-description: Learn about the browsers and devices, from modern to old, that are supported by Boosted, including known quirks and bugs for each.
+description: Learn about the browsers and devices, from modern to old, that are supported by OUDS Web, including known quirks and bugs for each.
 group: getting-started
 aliases:
   - "/docs/getting-started/browsers-devices/"